zoltantoth0409/liferay-portal/modules/test/poshi-runner/poshi-runner/src/main/java/com/liferay/poshi/runner/elements/README.markdown

 ### Executing Poshi functions, Poshi macros, and Java methods
 #### Executing Poshi functions
-Poshi functions have required parameters that are inherent in their definition and can be: _locator1_, _value1_, _locator2_, and/or _value2_.
+Poshi functions have the following required parameters: _locator1_, _value1_, _locator2_, and/or _value2_.

 While executing Poshi functions and Poshi macros, the parameter name and value must be included when passing in parameters.

-Additional variable parameters can also be set while executing Poshi functions.
-These parameters can be added to the comma delimited list of parameters.
+Additional variable parameters may also be set while executing Poshi functions.
+These parameters may be added to the comma delimited list of parameters.
 Note that the variable parameter name and value must be stated as an assignment (`name = "value"`), but do not need to be prepended with a `var` keyword.

-Each function file has multiple function commands that may be invoked.
-Each function file declares a "default" function specified in each file.
-If no specific function is listed, the "default" function will be invoked.
+Each function file may contain multiple function commands that are available to be invoked.
+A "default" function must be specified in each file.
+If no function name specified in a function call, the "default" function will be invoked.

 *Examples:*